 A multitude of generous individuals and organizations have come together to assist and help unite the residents of the Malden and Pine City communities in the aftermath of the Babb Road Fire on September 7, 2020.
 In the wake of the destructive path that the wildfire left behind, the community is coming together to rebuild.

 Contact us if you have questions about the recovery effort.
 Email us if you would like to meet with a Disaster Case Manager (DCM).

 Stop by the office if you need to talk to someone.

-IMAGE: Hank Cramer is the on-site representative of the Emergency Management Division, Washington State Military Dept., but continues to volunteer his time for the LTRO.
+IMAGE: Hank Cramer is the volunteer representative of the Emergency Management Division, Washington State Military Dept., but continues to volunteer his time for the LTRO.

 The public is invited to virtual long-term recovery meetings the third Wednesday of each month from 7-9 p.m.
 Further instructions and links to these meetings are on our Facebook Page in events.

-Board members are staffing the LTRO office for residents who would like to visit with them.
+LTRG board members are staffing Malden Town Hall for residents who would like to visit with them.
 Mask up and come say hello!

 Thursdays (Rachel) 8-10 a.m.